 What is the smallest smart TV?

 Smart TVs—that is, ones that can connect to Wi-Fi and come pre-loaded with streaming services and other apps—come in lots and lots of different sizes.
 The smallest available smart TVs are 24 inches, with many brands and models available at that size.
 However, there is a range of tiny smart devices, like the Amazon Fire TV Stick and the Roku, that can plug into a TV of any size and let it use the full range of online content out there.

 How can I hide my kitchen TV?

 If you'd like the TV to be less conspicuous in the kitchen, you're not alone.
 There are a few ways to deal with this issue.
 You can hide it behind a hidden panel or cabinet.
 You can obscure it behind a framed print or photo.
-Make it less conspicuous by positioning it on a shelf in your kitchen with other things such as cookbooks, small potted plants, mugs, bowls, and/or smaller appliances or other kitchen essentials.
+Make it less conspicuous by positioning it on a shelf in your kitchen with other things, such as cookbooks, small potted plants, mugs, bowls, smaller appliances, or other kitchen essentials.

 Why Trust The Spruce Eats?

 This roundup was written by Brigitt Earley, who has written and edited hundreds of gift guides for various publications over the course of the last 10 years.
 She also holds a culinary degree from the French Culinary Institute.

 Rachel Werner is a consumer expert and culinary writer.
 Her passion for educating others on food trends, ethical shopping and eco-friendly living inspired her to start freelance writing as a side hustle nine years ago.
 She continues to write for several print and digital publications, while also teaching for The Loft Literary Center, Lighthouse Writers Workshop, and Hugo House.